-Thanks to Ben Patrick of the ATG training system, it seems as though many athletes are starting to come around to the idea of training their tibialis anterior muscle.
+Thanks to Ben Patrick of the ATG training system, it seems as though many athletes are starting to realize the power of tibialis raises.

 Athletes all over the world are now taking the time to focus on bulletproofing the lower legs to increase knee durability and overall athleticism.

 Today we’re going to dive deep into the great big list of benefits you can look forward to from regularly training your tibialis anterior.

 What Is The Role Of The Tibialis Anterior?

 Briefly, the tibialis anterior is the meaty part on the front of your shin.

 It’s responsible for ankle dorsiflexion (think of bringing your toes toward your knee).

 It’s also involved in ankle inversion and eversion which is the lateral rolling of your ankle.